 St Luke's Science Award

 St Luke's Science Award is well underway now and children are enjoying completing the first experiment.
 The award comprises of 5 Science experiments to investigate at home with parents with a short explanation sheet to complete.
-This is set via Google Classrooms each half term and celebrated in our Friday assembly.
-Please ask Miss Burns if you have any questions.
+This is set via Google Classrooms each half term and celebrated in our weekly celebration assembly.